 The fair value of financial instruments traded in active markets is based on quoted market prices at the end of the reporting period.
-The fair value of financial instruments that are not traded in an active market is computed as maintainable earnings multiplied by Price/Earnings (P/E) ratio.
+The fair value of financial instruments that are not traded in an active market are stated at cost.
+The cost is the best estimate of the fair value of these equity instruments as the cost approximates the fair value.